rashevskyv/dbi/README_ENG.md

 * **«Received less data than expected»** or **Installation aborted** — data transfer error, recheck and if necessary replace the USB cable / USB port between the Switch and the PC.
 Also make sure you have the most recent version of the DBI installed.
 * **«std::bad_alloc»** — rename the file without special characters and Cyrillic in the name and path to it, plus make sure that you are using the latest version of DBI and that the latest supported version of OFW and CFW is installed on the console.
 * **«Nothing to install»** in the file selection window - rename the file without special characters, hieroglyphs or Cyrillic in the name and path to it.
-* **«INVALID LENGTH»** — check the USB-C cable connection to your USB port, try with another USB-C cable, check the integrity of the game file and the SD card for errors, when installing via MTP - try to run dbi in application mode (title override) holding the R button while launching a title.
+* **«INVALID LENGTH»** — check the USB-C cable connection to your USB port, try with another USB-C cable, check the integrity of the game file and the SD card for errors, when installing via MTP - try to run DBI in application mode (title override) holding the R button while launching a title.
 * **«[FAILED] Unknown error»** when installing .tik (ticket) - add the latest sigpatches for Atmosphére.
 * **«605: Content or placeholder path not exists»** or **«SOME CONTENTS ARE MISSING»** — broken file system on your SD card, or a non-working / low-quality flash drive.
 Check it in chkdsk and h2testw, if there are no errors reformat to FAT32.
 * **WARNING!
-Extra buffers exceeded**, when installing via MTP - try to run dbi in application mode (title override) holding the R button while launching a title or alternatively via NSP forwarder and use a faster microSD card with a different USB cable / port.
+Extra buffers exceeded**, when installing via MTP - try to run DBI in application mode (title override) holding the R button while launching a title or alternatively via NSP forwarder and use a faster microSD card with a different USB cable / port.
 * **No tickets found but they are required** — incorrect (incomplete, no ticket but with titlerights) dump of the game, use another one.
 * **SOME CONTENTS ARE MISSING.
 APPLICATION WILL BE UNUSABLE** — container is incomplete, check the integrity of the game installation file.